Locations:

 Fibrosarcoma

-Fibrosarcoma is a very rare soft-tissue cancerous tumor, or sarcoma.
-If you develop fibrosarcoma, you have a soft tissue tumor in the tissues that wrap around your tendons, ligaments and muscles.
-There are two types of fibrosarcoma: infantile or congenital fibrosarcoma and adult-type fibrosarcoma.
-This article focuses on adult-type fibrosarcoma.
+Fibrosarcoma is a rare, soft-tissue cancerous tumor, or sarcoma.
+If you develop fibrosarcoma, you have a soft tissue tumor in your tendons, ligaments or bones.
+The most common sign is a new lump.
+There are two types of fibrosarcoma: infantile (congenital) fibrosarcoma and adult-type fibrosarcoma.

 Overview